swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-evaluation/chapter-17-visualize-live-metrics-with-dvclive-and-tensorboard.md

 ### Modify the training script

-Open `src/train.py` and update it to log metrics with DVClive.
-The easiest way is to train one epoch at a time and log the results after each epoch.
+Open `src/train.py` and update it to log metrics during training.
+Two changes make this work:

+- A `Live` session wraps the training code, and `DVCLiveCallback` logs the metrics to DVC after every epoch.
+- A Keras `TensorBoard` callback writes the curves to a per-experiment directory. `dvc exp run` sets the `DVC_EXP_NAME` environment variable on every run, and the script uses it as the directory name.
+This is what lets TensorBoard display many experiments side by side on the same plots.

-Replace the `model.fit(...)` call in `src/train.py` with the following loop:
+Update `src/train.py` with the following content:

 ```py title="src/train.py" hl_lines="1 10 12 62-64 84-87 93-96 103-105"
 import os